-The museum provides year-round public viewing of its permanant historical and cultural exhibits.
-Special activities and exhibits are sponsored privately by the Friends of the LBJ Library and its parent organization, the LBJ Foundation.
-The Library is situated on a 30-acre site on The University of Texas campus in Austin, TX.
+The Lyndon Baines Johnson Library and Museum is one of thirteen presidential libraries administered by the National Archives and Records Administration.
+The federal building is situated on a 30-acre site on The University of Texas campus in Austin, Texas.
 The building is on a promontory-like plaza adjoining the Sid Richardson Hall and the LBJ School of Public Affairs.

 2313 Red River Street (map)

-Monday-Sunday: 9am - 5pmClosed on Thanksgiving, Christmas, and New Year's Day
+Monday-Sunday: 9am - 5pm Closed on Thanksgiving, Christmas, and New Year's Day

 Adults - $10, Seniors - $7, Children 13-18 - $3.
 Free admission to Friends of the LBJ Library and Future Forum members, children 12 and under, active military, UT students, faculty and staff with valid ID.